Trump unveils 'reciprocal tariffs' plan targeting friends and foes

 "UNFAIR" TREATMENT

-The White House official said Thursday that the United States has been "treated unfairly," saying a lack of reciprocity is a reason behind the country's "persistent annual trade deficit in goods" which topped US$1 trillion last year.
+The White House official said on Thursday that the United States has been "treated unfairly", saying a lack of reciprocity is a reason behind the country's "persistent annual trade deficit in goods" which topped US$1 trillion last year.

 One issue US officials singled out was the EU's 10 per cent tariff on US vehicles, while the United States charges only 2.5 per cent.